vkbo/novelWriter/docs/source/int_introduction.rst

 importing into word processors if the Open Document format isn't suitable.
 In addition, printing and printing to PDF is also possible.

-It is also possible to export the content of the project to a JSON file.
+You can also export the content of the project to a JSON file.
 This is useful if you want to write your own processing script in for instance Python as the entire novel can be read into a Python dictionary with a couple of lines of code.
+The JSON file can be populated either with HTML formatted text, or with the raw text as typed into the novel documents.
+See :ref:`a_export_options` for more details.

-A number of filter options can be applied to the produced document, allowing you to export a draft manuscript, a reference document of notes, an outline based on chapter and scene titles with a synopsis each, and so on.
+A number of filter options can be applied to the Build tool, allowing you to export a draft manuscript, a reference document of notes, an outline based on chapter and scene titles with a synopsis each, and so on.
 See :ref:`a_export` for more details on export features and formats.